Our team

 Dr Fidelma Brady - Head of Education

 Fidelma Brady is our Head of Education and is available to support you and your child in their journey through school from primary, post primary and special school.
 She will also provide advice and information at each stage of educational transition and when difficulties arise.
 Fidelma will also be available to provide support, information, advice and training for schools and teachers to assist them in the provision of appropriate education for children and young people with Down syndrome.
 The development and delivery of conferences, workshops and training at regional and national level for parents and education professionals will also be a key focus for Fidelma.
-A key component of our Member Support Team, she will continue to research, collect and disseminate current
+A key component of our Member Support Team, she will continue to research, collect and disseminate current information on the

 Aoife Gaffney is our Head of Employment, she previously worked with the Waterford & South Kilkenny Branch of DSI in 2016/17 and has worked in our National Office since July 2017.
-Aoife has over 10 years experience working with children & adolescents with Autism, Down syndrome & other disabilities.
+Aoife has over 10 years experience working with children and adolescents with Autism, Down syndrome and other disabilities.
 Aoife works on our Ability Programme, securing partnerships with employers and providing training and support to ensure meaningful employment opportunities for adults with Down syndrome.
 She also works hands on with adults with Down syndrome, delivering intensive pre-employment training, prior to them beginning work, and providing ongoing support while at work.
 Aoife manages our Beauty in all its Forms Programme, which is a joint initiative with Alfaparf Milano and provides training to adults with Down syndrome,

 Joanne Dawson - Employment Officer